 No. Champion clothing is made overseas, mainly in the Caribbean and Asia.

-As far as where they manufacture their products, Champion didn’t offer much information on their own website.
-We stepped up on the brand hierarchy and searched around on parent company Hanesbrands’ pages.
+As for where they manufacture their products, Champion does not offer much information on its own website.
+We stepped up on the brand hierarchy and searched around on the parent company Hanesbrands’ pages.
 Here’s what we found:

-The information above shows that some socks, hosiery, and specialty fabrics may be sourced from the USA.
-However, this is for the Hanesbrands brand umbrella, not just Champion.
+The information above indicates that some socks, hosiery, and specialty fabrics may be sourced from the United States.
+However, this is for the Hanesbrands brand umbrella, not just the Champion brand.
 A search for “Made in USA” on the Champion website yielded no results.
 We checked a few of the socks and found “Imported” labels on every one.

 Following information from the Women’s Crew Socks C Logo, 6-Pairs:

-We did a tag search to better understand where Champion is sourcing its products.
+We conducted a tag search to gain a better understanding of where Champion sources its products.
 As detailed above from Hanesbrands, most items are made in Asia, El Salvador, Honduras, or the Dominican Republic.

 Where you might be able to find Champion clothing that is made in the USA is…the thrift store.
 We found some vintage clothing from Champion that was American made.
-The likely era for domestically made shirts was the 70s/early 90s before they were purchased by Sara Lee: yes, the company that makes cheesecake and bread…can you predict where this might lead?
+The likely era for domestically made shirts was the 70s/early 90s before Sara Lee purchased them: yes, the company that makes cheesecake and bread…can you predict where this might lead?

 Industries collided when Sara Lee took the wheel at Champion.
 Labor was outsourced to Mexico and the other countries discussed above.
 Consequently, Champion’s popularity also began to decline.
 Hanesbrands spun off from Sara Lee in 2006 and took Champion with it.
 Since this time, the vast majority of manufacturing has occurred overseas.

 Today, Champion is making efforts to move towards sustainability.
-At one point, they offered an organic/recycled collection (Eco Future, no longer available).
-They also gift their employees with reusable water bottles, enact Energy Policies, and attempt to reduce CO2 emissions.
+At one point, they offered an organic and recycled collection (Eco Future, no longer available).
+They also gift their employees with reusable water bottles, implement energy policies, and attempt to reduce CO2 emissions.

-Honestly, we’re not sure how many employee water bottles it takes to make an impact, especially when you chart it against waste produced from transporting tons of products from across an ocean…but we’ll say thanks for trying.
+Honestly, we’re not sure how many employee water bottles it takes to make an impact, especially when you consider the waste produced from transporting tons of products across an ocean, but we’ll say thanks for trying.

 Popular American Made Champion Products